ImArun75/task-manager-application/README.md

 - REST API backend with Express.js and SQLite
 - React frontend with protected routes and role-based access control (RBAC)
 - Input validation using Joi
-- Optional Tailwind CSS for styling
+- Tailwind CSS for styling

 ---